Skip to main content

 AMES language courses are taught ab initio (from scratch).
 This means that although some prior knowledge can, of course, be very useful, it is not necessary for success.
 Please note that, as stated clearly on the Faculty website, our courses are not suitable for native speakers.

-If you are planning to combine Arabic, Persian or Hebrew with a language taught in the MMLL faculty (French, German, Italian, Portuguese, Russian, Spanish), you will need an A-Level, IB Higher Level, or equivalent qualification in the European language.
-At Selwyn, we tend to make conditional offers in the range A*AA - A*A*A; comparable conditions are set for those taking the IB and other school-leaving examinations.
+There are no specific subject requirements for these languages, and students have excelled having studied a range of academic subjects.
+However, if you are planning to combine Arabic, Persian or Hebrew with a language taught in the MMLL Faculty (French, German, Italian, Portuguese, Russian, Spanish), you will need an A-Level, IB Higher Level, or equivalent qualification in the European language.

 Written work